 - Teaching Arrangements

-- This paper is designed to be engagingly participatory.
+This paper is designed to be engagingly participatory.
 It meets for one 2-hour session each week (with a break in the middle).
-There is also a weekly 2-hour tutorial for hands-on instruction in libraries, in computer resource rooms and in the bibliography room.
+There is also a weekly 2-hour tutorial for hands-on instruction in libraries, in Special Collections and in the bibliography room.

-- All readings are available through Blackboard.
-The paper will likely include stories by Poe, Davin, Manhire and Raymond Carver, among others.
+All readings are available through Blackboard.
+The paper includes stories by Poe, Davin, Raymond Carver and Ken Liu among others.

 - Graduate Attributes Emphasised